Recovery of Sturm-Liouville operators from partial boundary spectral data and applications: Introduction and main results

-then $f_1=f_2$ and $V_1=V_2$ on $(0,1)$. \end{theorem} Our second result addresses the inverse problem under a support condition on one of the initial data, requiring it to be localized near one endpoint.
+Our second result addresses the inverse problem under a support condition on one of the initial data, requiring it to be localized near one endpoint.
 This assumption is physically motivated; for instance, in seismic imaging, earthquakes typically originate near the Earth's surface. \begin{theorem} Let $T>2$.
 For $j=1,2$, let $V_j\in L^\infty((0,1))$ be real-valued, and let $f_j\in H^1_0((0,1)))$.
 Assume that $f_1$ is not identical to zero on $(0,1)$ and that

 for some $\varepsilon\in (0,1)$.
 Let $u_j$ denote the solution of \eqref{pf1} with $f=f_j$ and $V=V_j$.
 If

 then $f_1=f_2$ and $V_1=V_2$ on $(0,1)$. \end{theorem}

 The existing literature on passive inverse problems remains comparatively limited.
 Classical contributions by Pierce~\cite{Pierce1979UniqueIO}, Suzuki~\cite{Suzuki1983UniquenessAN, Suzuki1986InversePF}, and Murayama~\cite{Murayama1981TheGT} address parabolic models under strong spectral assumptions on the initial data $f$, with analogous considerations in the Schrödinger setting by Avdonin et al.~\cite{Avdonin2011ReconstructingTP, Avdonin2010}.
 In all these works, the spectral condition imposed on the initial data $f_j$, $j=1,2$, requires that